 Our common exclusion framework is kept up to date and encoded into the operational systems with pretrade blocks by compliance.
 Specific sustainability constraints and objectives at product level are the responsibility of the risk department.

+The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The management teams have access to ESG data and can monitor their sustainability constraints via their Bloomberg portal every day.
 The impact of portfolio movements on sustainability requirements are continuously assessed by the investment managers as part of the portfolio allocation process.